panglesd/slipshow/docs/special-elements.rst

    > ---
    > # Part 1
    >
-   > This is the part 1
+   > This is part 1.
    >
    > {slip no-enter}
    > ---
    > # Part 2
    >
-   > This is the part 2.
-It is skipped due to `no-enter`
+   > This is part 2.
+It is skipped due to the `no-enter` attribute on it.
    >
    > {slip}
    > ---
    > # Part 3
    >
-   > This is the part 3.
+   > This is part 3.

    {step}

 Carousels
 ---------

-Carousels are elements that only display one child at a time.
-They allow to conveniently change the displayed content of an element, for instance the pages of a PDF.
-In particular, they are very adapted when you have multiple images, each adding some content to the previous one.
+Carousels are elements that only display one child element at a time.
+This provides a convenient way to change the displayed content of an element, for instance to step through the pages of a PDF.
+They are particularly useful when you have a sequence of images, each adding some content to the previous one.

-A carousel is created simply by giving it a ``carousel`` attribute.
-Carousels are then controlled with the ``change-page`` action.
+Create a carousel by adding a ``carousel`` element.
+It will then be controlled with a ``change-page`` action.

 .. slipshow-example::